Useful tips & information

 3 things you need to know to get ready for “la rentree”!

-La rentree (or la rentrée as written in French) is the expression French people uses for the month of September in France.
-The back to school season, when everyone returns from the summer holidays and organises their school year.
-The entire country goes back to normal life after being shut down for summer break.
+La rentrée is the French word for the month of September in France when the new school year starts.
+In other words, it’s the French back-to-school!
+It is when everyone is coming back from the summer vacation and organises their new year.
+The whole of France goes back to normal life in autumn after being shut down for July and August at the beach or elsewhere.

 Back to school for pupils and students

-If you have school-age children, you will need to prepare la rentree for them.
-If it is not their first school year in France, you should have been provided with a school supplies list last June or July by the school either on the school website or on the school notice board.
+If you have school-age children, you will need to prepare la rentrée scolaire for them.
+If it is not their first school year in France, you should have been provided with a stationary list last June or July by the French school either on the school website or on the school notice board.
+And it’s not only about buying a new backpack!
+You’ll get a detailed list of new books and pens and more.

-This list should be standardized by the school board to avoid unnecessary expenses.
+This list should be standardised by the school board to avoid unnecessary expenses.
 Some schools or the school parents’ association also facilitate group purchases to give access to cheaper supplies.

-The Department for Education also provides a 2021 school supplies list that can help if you haven’t been provided with the school supplies list in advance.
+The Department for Education also provides a 2023 school supplies list for primary and secondary schools that can help if you haven’t been provided with the school list in advance.

 This is a great financial help for families, so check out below if you may be entitled to it to send your request ASAP and not miss this opportunity!

-If you haven’t applied to the CAF start of the school year allowance yet, you still can submit the request by sending this ARS request form.
+If it’s your first time in France and haven’t applied to the CAF start of the school year allowance yet, you still can submit the request by sending this ARS request form.
 Select the Metropole option if you live in mainland France.
 You will need to send the paper form to your CAF nearest office with the backup documents stated on page 4 if you are not registered with CAF yet.
 If you have a CAF number (numéro d’allocataire), you should make the ARS request via your CAF online account.

 The thresholds to receive the ARS are: